-A student may appeal an academic or instructional decision by faculty if s/he deems the decision to be made in error.
-The appeal must be made in a timely manner in accordance with established procedures.
-Visit www.yc.edu/academiccomplaints for additional information and to submit the appeal.
+- 1. A student may appeal an academic or instructional decision by faculty if they believe the decision was made in error. - 2.
+The appeal must be made in a timely manner in accordance with the established procedures documented below. - 3.
+A student may only appeal a decision that affects him/her directly and must represent themselves in the appeal process. - 4.
+The appeal of an academic or instructional decision requires documentation that the decision was incorrect.

-Procedure
+Appeal Procedure